-The openSPOT3 stores all its configuration in individual profiles.
-There are 5 of them, and profile #1 is active by default.
-Initially all configuration profiles have the factory default settings.
+You can use 5 different configuration profile slots.
 You can switch between them on the web interface, or by using your radio (see the Control calls section for more information).

-You can rename profiles, copy one to another slot or export/import to/from a file.
+You can rename profiles, copy one to another slot or export/import to/from a file

-By setting the Change after last call setting to non-zero (this setting is available if Advanced mode is enabled), the openSPOT3 will switch to the specified profile slot after a timeout since the last call was received.
+By setting the Change after last call setting to non-zero (this setting is available if Advanced mode is enabled), the openSPOT2 will switch to the specified profile slot after a timeout since the last call was received.